GRAPHIC VIDEO: Woman Shot in the Neck Inside Capitol Building

 Warning: This story contains graphic images.

-One woman who reportedly tried to breach the doors to the Capitol was shot in the neck inside the Capitol building, according to videos and photos shared to social media Wednesday afternoon.
+A woman was shot in the neck inside the Capitol building, according to videos and photos shared to social media Wednesday afternoon.

 Two graphic videos showed the young woman bleeding out of her neck while paramedics tried to place her on a stretcher inside the Capitol building.
 Pandemonium around the injured woman ensued while shots could be heard fired in the background.